 One that is now being talked about to a larger degree is weight stigma, otherwise known as weight bias, fatphobia, or weight discrimination.

 In this article, you will learn the types of weight stigma and how weight stigma can cause you psychological and physical harm.

 What is Weight Stigma?

-In the culture we live in, we are told fat is bad and that fat people have inherently bad qualities.
 The media industry is quick to tell us how to think and feel about higher-weight people.
-Fat actors/actresses are made out to be clumsy, ugly, stupid, un-loveable, lazy, and unhygienic (think of the characters Kevin from the TV series The Office, or Fat Amy from the movie Pitch Perfect).
-These biases unfortunately are internalized in us and then play out in the real world.
+Fat actors/actresses are made out to be clumsy, ugly, stupid, un-loveable, lazy, and unhygienic (think of the character Kevin from the TV series The Office, or Fat Amy from the movie Pitch Perfect).

 How is Weight Stigma Hurting You